 Tyler Park Center for the Arts

-The park offers a wide variety of environmental education, recreation, and interpretive programs.
+The park offers a wide variety of environmental education and recreation programs.
 Through hands-on activities, guided walks, history hikes, and workshops, participants gain appreciation, understanding, and develop a sense of stewardship toward natural, historical, and cultural resources.

 Curriculum-based environmental education programs are available for schools and youth groups.
 Teacher workshops are also available.
 Group programs must be arranged in advance and may be scheduled by calling the park office.